NEFC (New England Futbol Club)

 Soccer Speed and Agility Clinics

-NEFC is offering multiple soccer-specific speed and agility clinics beginning in January 2014.
+NEFC offers multiple soccer-specific speed and agility clinics as of January 2014.
 These programs provide a great balance of teaching proper technique to help prevent injuries (e.g. running form, how to turn and explode with your first step, and ladder footwork) and improving individual performance in preparation for the spring season.
 Cost is ~ $125.
-For more information, please go here.

 - Carter Brooks Elementary School – New Bedford (212 Nemasket St., New Bedford, MA)